ranja-sarkar/Optimization-NOGD/README.md

-**Part 3** of [my book](https://ranja-sarkar.github.io/) consisting of two chapters discusses mathematical optimization.
+Mathematical optimization is discussed in **Part 3** of [my book](https://ranja-sarkar.github.io/) in two chapters.
 One of them explores various widely used techniques of optimization, including hyperparameter tuning of machine learning models.
 The other one is about optimization using gradient descent and gradient-free optimization.
 Which method of optimization is considered for a problem entirely depends on the objective function we want to optimize.

 # Gradient Descent